docker/docs/develop/index.md

 keywords: developer, developing, apps, api, sdk
 ---

-This page lists resources for application developers using Docker.
+This page contains a list of resources for application developers who would like to build new applications using Docker.

+## Prerequisites

+Work through the learning modules in [Get started](/get-started/index.md) to understand how to build an image and run it as a containerized application.

 ## Develop new apps on Docker